Impermanent Loss Calculator

 Impermanent loss (IL) occurs when you provide liquidity to an automated market maker (AMM) like Uniswap or SushiSwap, and the price of the deposited tokens changes relative to when you deposited them.
 The bigger the price change, the larger the loss.

-It's called "impermanent" because the loss only becomes permanent (or "realised") when you withdraw your liquidity.
+It’s called “impermanent” because the loss only becomes permanent (or “realised”) when you withdraw your liquidity.
 If the price returns to the original ratio, the loss disappears.
-However, in practice, prices rarely return to exactly the same point.
+In practice, prices rarely return to exactly the same point.

 Impermanent loss is only one side of the equation.
 LP positions also earn trading fees (and sometimes farming rewards).
-If the fees earned exceed the impermanent loss, you still come out ahead.
-Use this calculator to understand the IL risk, then factor in the pool's APR to make an informed decision.
+If fees earned exceed IL, you still come out ahead.
+Use this calculator to understand IL risk, then factor in the pool’s APR.

-Scan your wallet to see your DeFi positions and portfolio breakdown.
+Scan your wallet to see all DeFi positions — staking, lending, and liquidity — with live valuations.